jaymin0368/training/README.md

 	b.
 Custom Module: On specific action(http://baseurl/yourmodule/controller/action) setup 3-column layout page.

 	c.
 Now, call those static blocks into this page.
 One in content, second in left, and third one in right Panel

+5. Customer Login IP Restriction:

+    a.
+Using Rewrite Model/Observers, built a functionality where customers can login with some allowed ip-addresses.

+    b.
+In the admin panel, manage this ip-addresses with custom GRID.